| Here is the

 example, would be excruciating for her.
 Everything she remembers

 is related to something that went on in her life.
+Scientists at the

 University of California, Irvine had studied her in secret for 8